-\section{3D Motion Generation}
+\subsection{3D Motion Generation}

 Besides generating 3D humans, many AIGC works also generate 3D human motions to drive the movements of 3D humans.
 The most common representation used for 3D motion generation is the 3D skeleton pose -- is a simple yet effective representation that captures the human joint locations.
-After generating the 3D skeleton pose sequences, they can be utilized to generate simple moving human meshes, or be used to animate a rigged avatar (which can be generated by methods in Sec.~\ref{sec:3D_human}).
+After generating the 3D skeleton pose sequences, they can be utilized to generate simple moving human meshes, or to animate a rigged avatar (which can be generated by methods in Section \ref{sec:3D_human}).
 In 3D motion generation, it can be challenging to synthesise long-term motions that are realistic and coherent.
 It is also difficult to capture multiple diverse yet plausible motions from a starting point.

-\subsection{Unconditional 3D Motion Generation}
+\subsubsection{Unconditional 3D Motion Generation}

-A few works explore the unconditional synthesis of human motions.
-Holden et al. \cite{holden2016deep} introduce a deep learning framework for motion synthesis with an autoencoder that learns the motion manifold.
+For unconditional synthesis of human motions, Holden et al. \cite{holden2016deep} introduce a deep learning framework for motion synthesis with an autoencoder that learns the motion manifold.
 CSGN \cite{yan2019convolutional} introduces a GAN-based approach to generate long motion sequences with meaningful and continuous actions.
 MoDi \cite{raab2023modi} proposes an encoder architecture to learn a structured, highly semantic and clustered latent space, which facilitates motion generation via a GAN-based approach.
 MDM \cite{tevet2023human} adopts a DM for generating human motion, which frees the assumption of the one-to-one mapping of autoencoders and can express many plausible outcomes.

-\subsection{Conditional 3D Motion Generation}
+\subsubsection{Conditional 3D Motion Generation}

 3D motions are often generated with two types of conditional information: prefix frames and on action classes.
 We discuss both scenarios below.